 While he conceded 42 goals, at a rate one every 67 minutes, without his heroics Arsenal might have finished lower than fifth.

-Producing a number of man-of-the-match displays, Leno’s first campaign in England has been a big success.
+Producing a number of man-of-the-match displays, Leno’s first campaign in England was a big success.

-And at the age of 27, with a season of adaptation behind him, he can impress even more next term.
+And at the age of 27, with a season of adaptation behind him, he can impress even more in 2019/20.